jfhcl/connect-v2v-translation-with-cx-options/README.md

 ## Custom UI Demo Guide

-**Important:** At the top of the user interface (UI), select the microphone and speaker device that you use to engage with customer voice calls in Amazon Connect.
+**Important:** In the Audio Controls panel, select the microphone and speaker device that you use to engage with customer voice calls in Amazon Connect.

 **Note:** For demo purposes, you can also test different streaming behaviors that influence the customer experience: